 This article is part of Curating Tomorrow’s Cities, a series exploring trends in urban museum curation and their impact on cities.
 Curating Tomorrow’s Cities is supported by a grant from the Emily Hall Tremaine Foundation.

-Catesby Holmes is a freelance writer and news editor based in Brooklyn, New York.
+Catesby Holmes is a writer and news editor based in Brooklyn, New York.
 Her work has been published in Slate, Travel + Leisure, and WIRED, among other outlets.